 Manage Salesforce next steps – automatically

-Managing Salesforce next steps is easy and automatic with Lead to Revenue reporting software.
+Managing Salesforce next steps is easy and automatic with Varicent Lift's revenue intelligence reporting software.
 Red flags are put on deals that do not have a next step set or if the next step hasn’t been updated recently (7, 14, 30-days) helping sales reps to manage their deals better while also providing improved visibility to sales managers.

 Try out our free Sales Rep Grader today to see how your sales reps are managing deals – including how many next steps are empty or haven’t been updated recently!